 Most management books describe peacetime CEO.

-But when the company is going through life or death moments, you need wartime CEO.
+But when the company is going through life or death moments, you need a wartime CEO.

 What’s the difference?

-Peacetime CEO: is reasonable, respectful, minimizes conflicts and and thinks long term.
-He follows protocols and make contingencies and back up plans.
+Peacetime CEO: is reasonable, respectful, minimize conflicts, and thinks long term.
+He follows protocols and makes contingencies and backup plans.

-He is interested in company’s’ cultures, reads and promotes activities aligned with the culture.
+He is interested in the company’s culture and reads and promotes activities aligned with the culture.

-Wartime CEO :— has not time for conflict minimization and protecting egos.
-He is obsessed about the immediate dangers and opportunities.
+Wartime CEO:— has no time for conflict minimization and protecting egos.
+He is obsessed with the immediate dangers and opportunities.

-He violets protocols, allows the situation to define the culture has no back up plans..
+He violates protocols, allows the situation to define the culture, and has no backup plans.